 This Neoclassical building has been renovated by renowned Catalan architect Oriol Bohigas.
 Experience a seamless blend of the contemporary with the timeless.

-A delightful eighteenth-century palace houses this stunning boutique hotel of just 22 rooms and suites.
-Featuring swags of flowing material, rescued timber and granite-toned bathrooms.
+A delightful 18th-century palace houses this stunning boutique hotel of just 22 rooms and suites.
+Expect swags of flowing material, rescued timber and granite-toned bathrooms.

 Barri Gòtic (Old Town) leading to Plaça Reial (Royal Square) © Francis XT / Shutterstock